gdraheim/docker-systemctl-replacement/README.md

 commands to bring up services for further configuration and testing.

-This is achieved by reading and interpreting "*.service" files that have been deployed in the docker container.
-In many cases those will be in /etc/systemd/system/.
-Not only the "simple" but also "forking" service types are handled correctly, with the referenced PIDfile used to tell whether the service is running fine.

 This script can also be run as PID 1 of a docker container (i.e. the main "CMD") where it will automatically bring up all enabled services in the "multi-user.target" and where it